How to display my clients on a visual map using Geo Mapping?

 But this is a valid address, with a comma after the street address and the additional information on a second line:

 If Neoserra is not able to obtain exact latitudinal and longitudinal coordinates then it will resolve to the city level, and you may see multiple businesses "clustered" in the the center of the city, on the map.
+However, you can also enter in your own latitudinal and longitudinal coordinates, if you know them.
+On the address tab of the client record, you will notice a "Locate" link:

 Want more?
 Browse our extensive list of Neoserra FAQs.